 Many will remember the massive Mirai botnet DDoS attack.
 Mirai is an IoT botnet made up of hundreds of thousands of compromised IoT devices, which in 2016, took down services like OVH, DYN, and Krebs on Security.

 Spambots harvest emails from websites, forums, guestbooks, chat rooms and anyplace else users enter their email addresses.
 Once acquired, the emails are used to create accounts and send spam messages.
 Over 80 percent of spam is thought to come from botnets.

-To prevent your IoT devices from becoming zombified, we recommend your organization consider the following recommendations:
+To prevent your devices from becoming part of a botnet, we recommend your organization consider the following recommendations:

 - A regular security awareness training program that teaches users/employees to identify malicious links.

 - Always keep your software updated to decrease the chances of a botnet attack exploiting weaknesses in the system.